goharbor/harbor/docs/harbor-doc-reorg/install_config/configuration/reconfigure_manage_lifecycle.md

 $ sudo docker-compose up -d
 ```

+### Other Commands

-Removing Harbor's containers while keeping the image data and Harbor's database files on the file system:
+Remove Harbor's containers while keeping the image data and Harbor's database files on the file system:

 ``` sh
 $ sudo docker-compose down -v
 ```

-Removing Harbor's database and image data (for a clean re-installation):
+Remove Harbor's database and image data for a clean re-installation:

 ``` sh
 $ rm -r /data/database
 $ rm -r /data/registry
 ```

-#### *Managing lifecycle of Harbor when it's installed with Notary, Clair and chart repository service*
+### Managing the Harbor Lifecycle  with Notary, Clair and Chart Repository Service

 If you want to install Notary, Clair and chart repository service together, you should include all the components in the prepare commands: